JulianSobott/networking/docs/external/Getting_started.rst

-Getting started!
+Getting started
 ================
-After you installed the package you can start setting up your project.
+After you :ref:`installed <Installation>` the package you can start setting up your project.
 There are some parts you always need to add to your project.
 This tutorial will guide you through all necessary parts, \
 will explain them and shows alternatives.
 At the end of this tutorial you will have a login application.
 The focus is to introduce \